Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: ABSTRACT

 \section{ABSTRACT}

-To facilitate a rapid response to pandemic threats, this paper focuses on in vitro transcription (IVT) process, a crucial step in mRNA vaccine manufacturing.
-To enhance the production efficiency and cost-effectiveness, a mechanistic model is proposed to support the prediction and analysis of IVT enzymatic reaction network.
-It incorporates a novel stochastic molecular reaction queueing network with a regulatory kinetic model characterizing the effect of state on reaction rates.
+To facilitate a rapid response to pandemic threats, this paper focuses on developing a mechanistic simulation model for in vitro transcription (IVT) process, a crucial step in mRNA vaccine manufacturing.
+To enhance production and support industry 4.0, this model is proposed to improve the prediction and analysis of IVT enzymatic reaction network.
+It incorporates a novel stochastic molecular reaction queueing network with a regulatory kinetic model characterizing the effect of bioprocess state variables on reaction rates.
 The empirical study demonstrates that the proposed model has a promising performance under different production conditions and it could offer potential improvements in mRNA product quality and yield.